Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I am a professional with [Number] years working in [Industry], and possess strong experience in [Specific Skills or Duties].
-I am particularly looking to work for [Company name] due to your good reputation in the name of the company.
+I have [Number] years of experience in [Industry], as well as a strong background in [Specific Skills or Duties].
+I am particularly interested in having the chance to work for [Company Name] because of your reputation for [Company’s] reputation].

-I believe my abilities and work experience make me a suitable candidate for this role.
-I would welcome the opportunity to speak with you further about how I can add value on your staff.
+I am certain that my qualifications and experience make me a suitable candidate for this role.
+I would appreciate the opportunity to discuss further with you about the ways I can be a valuable asset in your organisation.

 Sincerely,